rgalg/up-distcomp-inventory/README.md

 - Desk Chair ($149.99)

 **Inventory:**
-- Each product has initial stock levels with some reserved quantities
+- Each product has non-zero initial stock levels
+- As there are no unfulfilled orders in the initial mock data, there is no reserved stock for any product either

 ## Technology Stack